Get Better At Soldering: 6 Tips & Tricks

 I remember learning how to solder like it was yesterday.
-What I remember most is just feeling awkward, like watching a baby deer try to walk for the first time.
-Soldering is one of the most important skills to have when working on your guitar, as you can do so much with it.
-I always hear people say “I’m not good at soldering” or “I can never do that”.
-Because of this, you see those cheap “clip on” harnesses and connections.
-This is cool and all, but what happens when that connection fails?
+What I remember most is just feeling awkward, like watching a baby deer trying to walk for the first time.
+Soldering is one of the most critical skills to have when working on your guitar.
+I always hear people say “I’m not good at soldering” or “I can never do that.”
+Because of this, you see those cheap “clip-on” harnesses and connections.
+That’s cool and all, but what happens when that connection fails?

-I understand it seems like a daunting skill to learn, but it’s actually really easy and second-nature when you get the hang of it.
+I understand it seems like a daunting skill to learn, but it’s really easy when you get the hang of it.
 At Fralin Pickups, we solder all-day, every-day at the shop.
 We’ve learned a few tricks to help you, so, here they are: